Canadian police search province for deadly stabbing suspects

 The elected leaders of the three communities that make up the James Smith Cree Nation, including the Chakastaypasin Band and the Peter Chapman Band, declared a local state of emergency and opened up two emergency operations centers.

-Chakastaypasin Chief Calvin Sanderson - who is not related to the suspects - said everyone’s been affected by the tragic events.
+Chakastaypasin Chief Calvin Sanderson — who is not related to the suspects — said everyone has been affected by the tragic events.

-“They were our relatives, friend,″ Sanderson said of the victims.
+“They were our relatives, friends," Sanderson said of the victims.
 “It’s pretty horrific.”

 “This is the destruction we face when harmful illegal drugs invade our communities, and we demand all authorities to take direction from the Chiefs and Councils and their membership to create safer and healthier communities for our people,” said Chief Bobby Cameron of the Federation of Sovereign Indigenous Nations.

-Burns told the Aboriginal Peoples Television Network that "It’s sick how jail time, drugs and alcohol can destroy many lives,” he said.
+"It’s sick how jail time, drugs and alcohol can destroy many lives,” Burns told the Aboriginal Peoples Television Network.
 “I’m hurt for all this loss.”

 Last May, Saskatchewan Crime Stoppers issued a wanted list that included Myles Sanderson, writing that he was “unlawfully at large.”